prateekvishnu/Portfolio/NLP/SemanticMovieQAonMovieData/README.md

 **Note:** Events and NERs for the summaries have been generated already and they are used for training.
 If required to generate events/ners for new data, please be noted that it make take several minutes.

 ### Setup Sent2vec:
-Once the sent2vec is installed, you are required to download the 16gb wiki_bigrams file and place it in the project root folder.
+Once the sent2vec is installed, you are required to download the 16 GB wiki_bigrams file and place it in the project root folder.

 ## Run
 1. Run `sentiment_cnn.py` to train the above discussed network.
 This would generate model and its params.